sreelakshmithilakan/HR-Workforce-Intelligence-Employee-Lifecycle-Experience-Retention-Analytics/README.md

 - Analyze the relationship between overtime and employee turnover.

 **Insight**
-- Employees working overtime demonstrate noticeably higher attrition, suggesting workload may contribute to retention challenges.
+- Employees working overtime exhibit a higher proportion of attrition than employees who do not work overtime.

 ---